nasa/oceandata-notebooks/book/notebooks/oci/oci_no2.md

 Currently, the NO$_\mathrm{2}$ product has been made available at [NASA’s Aura Validation Data Center
 (AVDC)][aura].
 While the data are hosted there, we need to manually download files from this site using the Python modules `subprocess` and `wget`. `subprocess` enables the execution of `wget`, which is a command-line utility for retrieving files from web serviers using https protocols.
-However, this product is in the process of implementation and will soon be available through the `earthaccess` package.
-This tutorial will be updated to use that data download method once it is applicable.
+However, this product is in the process of implementation and will soon be available in the EarthData Cloud.
+This tutorial will be updated to use the `earthaccess` Python package to access data once available.

 [aura]: https://avdc.gsfc.nasa.gov/pub/tmp/PACE_NO2/